ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-That is, for debugging we would like to print an expression first in its [string]{.str} representation, and divided by a colon the evaluated expression.
+That is, for debugging we would like to print an expression first in its [string] representation, and divided by a colon the evaluated expression.
 The [dumpTree()] [macro] can show us how the Nim syntax tree for such a print debug statement should look: